replicatedhq/help-center/content/docs/native/packaging-an-application/docker-options.md

     dynamic: true
 ```

-Marking an image as dynamic will start the container as well.
-If you would only like to pull the image and not start the container, you can add the `when: false` field to your container options.
+Marking an image as dynamic will pull the image and start the container.
+To pull the image without starting the container, add the `when: false` field to the container's options.

 {{< linked_headline "Labels" >}}